jsbrn/Spellbound/README.md

 * The game takes one optional argument on launch which is a boolean indicating whether or not music is to be loaded.
 This saves a good chunk of time if you aren't touching the music manager at all.
 It defaults to `true`.

-* If the `{ROOT_DIRECTORY}/assets/sounds` is empty, the game will download and unpack the assets from a server automatically.
+* If the `{ROOT_DIRECTORY}/assets/sounds` is empty, the game will download and unpack the assets from a network automatically.
 If the folder has any contents, the downloading will be skipped and the game will attempt to load the required sounds.

 ###### Packaging